Free TAFE for Priority Courses

 - The tuition-free priority courses lead to occupations in industries where there are likely to be more jobs.
 Some of them lead to work in important areas like preventing family violence, rolling out the National Disability Insurance Scheme in Victoria and delivering our major infrastructure projects.

-See the 'Apprentice pathway courses' and 'Non-apprenticeship courses' menu items to view the courses on offer at FedUni TAFE.
+See the 'Apprentice pathway courses' and 'Non-apprenticeship courses' above to view the courses on offer at FedUni TAFE.

 - Only the courses on the tuition-free priority course list will be tuition fee-free, but there are around 1,000 courses you can do at TAFEs such FedUni TAFE and other training providers that are Victorian Government-subsidised.